 Weave a rush hat

-£65 per person, to include tuition, teas and coffees.
+£70 per person, to include tuition, teas and coffees.
+Please let the Museum know in advance if you have any dietary requirements.
 The Museum café will be open or you can bring a packed lunch.

 Please read our terms and conditions before booking.